WordPress categories and tags are important tools that should lead readers to related articles, keeping them on your site for longer.

 Using the Internet Marketing category example from above, I would create different tags for different Internet Marketing techniques.

-For example, I have a tag for ‘Social Network Marketing’, another for ‘Email Marketing’ and so on.
+For example, I have a tag for ‘Social Media Marketing’, another tag for ‘Email Marketing’ and so on.

-So an article on Email Marketing would go into the Email Marketing tag (folder), which would be within the Internet Marketing category (filing cabinet).
+So an article on Email Marketing would go into the Internet Marketing category (drawer within the filing cabinet) and the Email Marketing tag (folder within the drawer).

 What do they do?